About ASSMA · Public project information

 Coordination with the school

-Data management is explicitly agreed with school leadership.
+Data management is explicitly agreed with the school leadership.

 Technical basis of the deployment

-The platform relies on European cloud infrastructure and on security measures, access controls and backups consistent with the project's sensitivity.
+The platform relies on European cloud infrastructure and on security measures, access controls and backups aligned with the sensitivity of the project.

-Current technical documentation places the deployment on OVHcloud and references provider frameworks and certifications such as ISO 27001, 27017, 27018 and 27701, together with GDPR compliance in the European environment.
+The technical documentation for the current environment places the deployment on OVHcloud in the European Economic Area and references the ENS and ISO 27001, as well as provider frameworks such as ISO 27017, 27018 and 27701 and compliance with the GDPR and LOPDGDD.

-This mention describes the technical basis of the hosting and should not be read as a commercial promise or as a certification belonging to the project itself.
+This statement describes the technical basis of the hosting and should not be read as a commercial promise or as the project own certification.

-ASSMA's public interest lies in generating useful evidence to better understand adolescence and to inform educational and preventive decisions on a stronger empirical basis.
+ASSMA public value lies in generating useful evidence to better understand adolescence and guide educational and preventive decisions with a stronger empirical basis.

 01